crebollarramirez/cse15l-lab-reports/lab1-elements/lab-report-1-week-2.md

 ![Image](screenshot7.PNG)

 There was 7 keystrokes used in total to make a local edit.
 The edit was made in WhereAmI.java file.
-The screenshot below can show how `System.out.println("Hello World!");` was written and saved in the file.
+The screenshot below can show how `System.out.println("Hello World!");` was written and saved into the file.

 # Summary